fiji-flo/x1carbon2018s3/README.md

 ### BIOS version

-The current BIOS version for the X1 Carbon 2018 is `1.25`.
+The current BIOS version for the X1C6 is `1.25`.
 You can download the update ISO from the [Lenovo Support Site](https://pcsupport.lenovo.com/de/en/products/LAPTOPS-AND-NETBOOKS/THINKPAD-X-SERIES-LAPTOPS/THINKPAD-X1-CARBON-6TH-GEN-TYPE-20KH-20KG/downloads/DS502282).